dtinth/essay/README.md

     npm install --save-dev essay
     ```

-3. Ignore these folders in `.npmignore`:
+3. Ignore these folders in `.gitignore`:

     ```
     src